-As it becomes more mainstream, crypto will allow people to travel the world and purchase goods and services without having to change currencies.
+As it becomes more mainstream, crypto will allow people to travel the world and purchase goods and services with digital currencies without having to carry physical money and change currencies.

 Holding crypto protects against the whims of political forces, such as the inflationary policies western governments have used over the last decade via QE.

 Regain Financial Control

 Cryptocurrencies legally enable you to sidestep the “War on Cash” by giving you control over how and where you spend your money, free of government oversight.

 What is Cryptocurrency?

 Savvy investors should only invest in things that they understand.
 Otherwise, we might as well just go to Vegas and put it on red.
 At least gambling it that way is honest and cuts out the middleman.

 So, what is cryptocurrency?
 How does cryptocurrency work?